saaamar/abtest-framework/presentation_slides.md

 ---

-## Slide 7 – The Gap: What's Missing from Existing Solutions
+## Slide 7 – The Gap: Need for Production Standardization

 **What we learned from verification:**

-1. **No drop-in solution exists** that:
+1. **No single package fits all needs:**
-   - ✅ Works reliably (installation, modern Python)
+   - Each package (scipy, owl, abexp) has different APIs and limitations
-   - ✅ Supports our DataFrame-based, on-demand workflow
+   - Using multiple packages leads to inconsistent analysis
-   - ✅ Handles complex metrics (filtering, aggregation, ratios)
+   - Teams writing custom code for each experiment
-   - ✅ Provides multi-metric analysis + corrections
+   - Risk: Same experiment analyzed differently by different people

-   - ✅ Includes quality checks (SRM, data validation)
+2. **The problem is standardization, not statistics:**

-2. **The gap is orchestration, not statistics:**
+   - Statistical formulas are well-established (scipy, owl work)
-   - Statistical formulas are well-established (scipy works)
+   - Problem: Each experiment re-implements the same patterns
-   - Problem: Repetitive boilerplate for each experiment
+   - Need: **Internal standard interface** that works regardless of underlying package

-   - Need: Reusable patterns around the core stats
+3. **Production requirements:**

-3. **Real-world requirements:**
+   - Consistent API across all experiments
-   - Custom metrics (not just simple conversion)
+   - Package-agnostic (can switch backends without changing user code)
-   - Mixed data granularities (user/session/impression)
+   - Quality checks built-in (SRM, validation)
-   - Quality checks before decisions
+   - Clear contract for teams to follow
-   - Consistent analysis across team
+   - Reproducible, auditable analysis

-**Conclusion from verification:** Build a lightweight orchestration layer on scipy+pandas
+**Conclusion from verification:** Create an internal standardization layer that can use ANY statistical package underneath

 ---